 Project activities may also vary seasonally.
-Below is an outline of what is likely to happen on each team, but the exact schedule will depend on the project’s current needs and will be set at the start of each expedition.
+Below is an outline of what is likely to happen on each team, but the exact schedule & activities will depend on the project’s current needs and will be set at the start of each expedition.

 - Day 1: Meet and travel to the field site, introduction and orientation drive, downtime in the evening.